maxjiang93/DDSL/experiments/exp1_airfoil/README.md

 python3 scraper.py
 ```

-Some post-processing was done to remove data incorrectly recorded by `airfoiltools`.
+Some post-processing was done to remove data incorrectly recorded by airfoiltools.
 As there was no pattern in the incorrect data, the post-processing was done manually.
 The cleaned dataset can be downloaded using the data download shell script:
 ``` bash
 chmod +x *.sh
 ./get_data.sh